“What happens to a man (person) is less significant than what happens within him (them).” – Louis L. Mann

-As Executive Director of UCCS' University Advocacy and Partnerships, she helps link the University and members of the business, education, and non-profit communities, along with working on regional priorities with UCCS' community partners.
-She leads the University's National Strategies Program, the Regional Coalition for Strategic Federal Action, serves as a liaison to elected and appointed officials for the region, and works with the Vice-Chancellor of University Advancement on the University's external impact.
+As Executive Director of UCCS' University Partnerships and Public Policy, she helps link the University and members of the business, education, and non-profit communities, along with working on regional priorities with UCCS' community partners.
+She leads the University's Regional Connect, mPACT, the Federal Coalition for the Pikes Peak Region, serves as a liaison to elected and appointed officials, and works with the Vice-Chancellor of University Advancement on the University's external impact.

 Stephannie Finley has enjoyed an exhilarating career in public policy, government, politics, community development and business.

 Prior to her position with UCCS, Stephannie started her career in a family-owned business distributing food to the military.
 Soon after she discovered her passion for public service and politics and began her work within a variety of distinct governmental positions.
 She served President George H.W.
 Bush as part of his advance team; she was chief of staff for the 3rd Congressional District; was Assistant Director and Legislative Liaison for the Colorado Department of Public Health and Environment; and served on Governor Owen's senior team as chief of staff to Lt.
 Governor Jane Norton.
 Stephannie transitioned her political and governmental focus in the early 2000s and joined the University of Colorado in the Governmental Affairs department.
 She went on to serve as an advocate for the Colorado Springs businesses community when she served as the President of Governmental Affairs and Public Policy for the Greater Colorado Springs Chamber of Commerce.